Esri/calcite-design-system/packages/calcite-components/src/components/table-row/readme.md

 # calcite-table-row

-For complete usage and implementation guidance on the `calcite-table-row` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/table-row/).
+For complete usage and implementation guidance for `calcite-table-row`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/table-row/).

 <!-- Auto Generated Below -->